ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 It's very simple.

-There is a text box below "Write a sentence", just write a sentence as mentioned (example : Bonjour j'ai 30 ans)
+There is a text box below *Write a sentence*, just write a sentence as mentioned (example : Bonjour j'ai 30 ans)

-To calculate the level of the sentence, click on "Test".
+To calculate the level of the sentence, click on *Test*.

 The web application will then return the level of the sentence (example: A1).